Blissblass/rockpaperscissors/README.md

-This is a rock paper scissors project for javascript !
+This is a rock paper scissors project for javascript!
+It's also my first js project!